CesarChretien/KotlinMeetupApp/README.md

 Run the project and happy hacking!

-## In the future
+## This is the master branch

-This project will be a well-documented, easy-to-follow tutorial to build a chat app from scratch in Kotlin.
+This branch contains the completed project.
+If you're in a rush, out of time or need to save the world but you *really* want to see the final product, check out this branch and run it. :)